Mopar Vehicle Protection Reviews

 About Mopar Vehicle Protection

-Mopar Vehicle Protection is a top-notch extended warranty company that offers 12 total plans for eligible customers.
+Mopar Vehicle Protection is an extended warranty company that offers a range of plans for new and used gas and diesel vehicles, as well as new electric vehicles.
 The company’s standard plans cover many parts, but you can add more coverage for cosmetic components, like wheels and tires.
-According to our research, plan costs fit the standard extended warranty average of $1,000 per year, but you may be able to purchase a cheaper plan.

 Pros